 - Bake until nicely browned and puffed up.
 Start checking the samosa at the 13 minutes mark.
 Let cool for 5 minutes before serving.

 - Serve warm or at room temperature with chutney or two of your choice.
 You can freeze the samosas before or after baking.

-- If you have carom (ajwain/ajowan) seeds and want to give the whole affair a slightly more traditional note, add a sprinkle of these seeds for a lovely herbal note.
+- If you have carom (ajwain/ajowan) seeds and want to give your puff pastry samosas a slightly more traditional note, add a sprinkle of these seeds for a lovely herbal note.
 You may want to beat an egg and give the samosa an egg wash in order for the seeds to stick a little more.

 - If you don’t eat onion and garlic, simply leave them out of your filling and your samosas with still be yummy.

 - If you decide you want a triangular samosa shape, rather then a half-moon, what is important is that you cut the dough into squares.
 Whether they are exactly 4-inch squares is not important; just use up as much of your dough as you can given the size of your puff pastry sheet.

 - Look for puff pastry in the freezer section of your grocery store and make sure they are made with butter, rather than oil unless you want a vegan samosa.